Steinway Street station: History

 The Queens Boulevard Line was one of the first lines built by the city-owned Independent Subway System (IND), and stretches between the IND Eighth Avenue Line in Manhattan and 179th Street and Hillside Avenue in Jamaica, Queens.
 The Queens Boulevard Line was in part financed by a Public Works Administration (PWA) loan and grant of $25 million.
 One of the proposed stations would have been located at Steinway Street.

 The first section of the line, west from Roosevelt Avenue to 50th Street, opened on August 19, 1933. trains ran local to Hudson Terminal (today's World Trade Center) in Manhattan, while the (predecessor to current G service) ran as a shuttle service between Queens Plaza and Nassau Avenue on the IND Crosstown Line.

 In 2019, as part of an initiative to increase the accessibility of the New York City Subway system, the MTA announced that it would install elevators at the Steinway Street station as part of the MTA's 2020–2024 Capital Program.
 In November 2022, the MTA announced that it would award a $965 million contract for the installation of 21 elevators across eight stations, including Steinway Street.
 A joint venture of ASTM and Halmar International would construct the elevators under a public-private partnership.
+In April 2026, an MTA official said that major construction will be complete by the end of 2026.